Tambara-Yamagami Categories over the Reals: The Non-Split Case: Tambara-Yamagami Fusion Categories: Non-Split Case

 Summarizing, there are three new possibilities for non-split Tambara-Yamagami categories over $\mathbb R$:

-\begin{enumerate} \item[Case 1:] All invertible objects are real and $m$ is quaternionic, \item[Case 2:] all invertible objects are real and $m$ is complex, or \item[Case 3:] all simple objects are complex and $m$ is the unique Galois nontrivial simple. \end{enumerate}
+\begin{enumerate}[itemsep=2mm,leftmargin=20mm, rightmargin=38mm] \item[Case 1:] all invertible objects are real and $m$ is quaternionic, \item[Case 2:] all invertible objects are real and $m$ is complex, or \item[Case 3:] all simple objects are complex and $m$ is the unique Galois nontrivial simple. \end{enumerate}

 Before starting with the analysis of each of the different cases, we highlight some important aspects that are common to all three contexts.